Updated January 11, 2021

 It’s time to pay your employees!
 Now that all the numbers have been calculated, factoring in all deductions and withholding requirements, you can pay your employees the check they deserve.
 Make sure you’ve set aside any tax liabilities your company owes and you’ll be good to go!

 Federal tax filings are due quarterly by filing Form 941.
 There’s also the Form 940 for FUTA annual filings. but for most Alaska employers, deposits must be made on an ongoing basis via the EFTPS payment system.
-You can find employment tax due dates from the IRS here.
+You can find IRS employment tax due dates.

 If you want to learn more about Alaska Payroll Taxes, we think you should check out the Department of Labor and Workforce Development website, particularly these two sections: